Homotopy commutativity in quasitoric manifolds: Introduction

 Remarks on Theorem \ref{main} are in order.
 First, equivalences of characteristic matrices will be defined in Section \ref{Loop space decomposition}.
 Second, the loop spaces of quasitoric manifolds over a common simple polytope have the same homotopy type.
 Then Theorem \ref{main} may indicate that there are quasitoric manifolds whose loop spaces are homotopy equivalent but not H-equivalent, which is verified by Theorem \ref{family} below.
-Third, we can further consider higher homotopy commutativity of the loop space of a quasitoric manifold if it is homotopy commutative.
+Third, we can further consider the higher homotopy commutativity of the loop space of a quasitoric manifold if it is homotopy commutative.
 Actually, by looking at the cohomology of a quasitoric manifold, we can find a nontrivial quadruple higher Whitehead product if its loop space is homotopy commutative.
 Then if the loop space of a quasitoric manifold is homotopy commutative, it is not a $C_4$-space in the sense of Williams \cite{W}, so it is not very highly homotopy commutative.
 Fourth, every characteristic matrix over $(\Delta^3)^n$ is equivalent to the matrix \eqref{main matrix} satisfying the first condition of \eqref{main condition} (Proposition \ref{standard form}).
 Then the second condition of \eqref{main condition} guarantees that the loop space of a quasitoric manifold over $(\Delta^3)^n$ is homotopy commutative.
-On the other hand, every quasitoric manifold over $\Delta^3$ is equivalent to the quasitoric manifold $M(B)$ over $\Delta^3$, where
+On the other hand, $\C P^n$ is a quasitoric manifold over $\Delta^n$, and in particular, a characteristic matrix of $\C P^3$ is

-By definition, we have $M(B)=\C P^3$, so Theorem \ref{main} recovers Ganea's result \cite{G} that the loop space of $\C P^n$ is homotopy commutative if and only if $n=3$, where $\C P^n$ is a quasitoric manifold over $\Delta^n$.
-Then Theorem \ref{main} can be thought of as an extension of Ganea's result.
+Then Theorem \ref{main} recovers Ganea's result \cite{G} that the loop space of $\C P^n$ is homotopy commutative if and only if $n=3$, where $\C P^n$ is a quasitoric manifold over $\Delta^n$.
+Thus Theorem \ref{main} can be thought of as an extension of Ganea's result.
 See \cite{KMMT,KTT} for other extensions of Ganea's result.